djradon/public-notes/sflow.md

 ## Relationship with Kosmion

-- kosmion is a relator-based
+- [[ko]] is a unorthodox, relator-based foundational ontology developed side-by-side with Semantic Flow.
+- hopefully Semantic Flow has no dependencies on Kosmion and can be used for any kind of RDF data

 ## References